benjamingwynn/greenframe/readme.md

 Further documentation will be released soon, for now, here is a quick heavily commented sample application:

 ```
-import Application from "greenframe/Application"
-import Activity from "greenframe/Activity"
-import Component from "greenframe/Component"
+import {Activity, Application, Component} from "greenframe"

-/** Declare our app name and what window it's operating on. */
+/** Declare our app with it's name. */
-const app = new Application("Hello greenframe", window)
+const app = new Application("Hello greenframe")

 /** Declare a sample component, this inherits from HTMLElement and is declared in the CustomElements registry. */
 class SpinningBox extends Component {